 Most Frenchies do just fine with nail trimming every two to three weeks.

 4. Bathe your Frenchie – Monthly

-French Bulldogs can struggle with dry skin.
+French Bulldogs can struggle with dry skin and sensitive skin.
 Too-frequent bathing can cause the skin to dry out still further, especially in the winter season when the heat is blasting.
 A good year-round rule of thumb is to bathe your dog about once a month or even less frequently as needed.